junxit/us-congress-bills-116/metadata.md

 - 2019-07-02 — Placed on the Union Calendar, Calendar No. 100.
 - 2019-07-02 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-136, Part I.
 - 2019-07-02 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-136, Part I.
+- 2019-10-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-10-28 — Considered as unfinished business. (consideration: CR H8519-8520)
+- 2019-10-28 — Considered under suspension of the rules. (consideration: CR H8479-8484)
+- 2019-10-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2440.
+- 2019-10-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-10-28 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
+- 2019-10-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 296 - 109 (Roll no. 585). (text: CR H8479-8480)
+- 2019-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 296 - 109 (Roll no. 585).(text: CR H8479-8480)